 d.
-Third Reading Analysis: Notation of Support and Opposition no less than two (2) days prior to the bill being heard on the Senate floor.
-If updated letters are not submitted the Committee may state that updated support and opposition could not be verified and therefore will not be listed in the analysis.
+Third Reading Analysis: Notation of Support and Opposition

+Policy committees of first referral are usually responsible for floor analyses of measures that are heard in Committee and recommended to the Senate floor.
+It is the responsibility of the Author's office to provide updated support and opposition letters to the Committee.
+Updated letters are due two (2) days prior to the bill being eligible to be heard on the Senate floor.
+If updated letters are not submitted, the Committee may state that updated support and opposition could not be verified and therefore will not be listed.